What is Certification?

 The International Association of Administrative Professionals (IAAP) does not endorse any study materials, groups, or exam preparation courses.
 The IAAP Certified Administrative Professional Study Guide was developed by subject-matter experts using the CAP Body of Knowledge who did not have access to or knowledge of current CAP exam questions.
 The CAP program is governed by the Certification Administration Committee, whose members are not involved with the development or administration of any preparatory resource.
 The CAP study tools mentioned on IAAP’s website are for reference only and do not guarantee success on the examination.
 IAAP’s goal is to provide you with access to a variety of quality preparation options.

-(Please sign in or create a free profile to apply)
+Having trouble with the button?
+Try this link: Fall 2019 Application (Please sign in or create a free profile to apply)

 Application Due Date